corriespondent/blog/content/post/spfx-patterns-and-practices/index.md

 ## Business Logic Implementation

-For business logic implementation, you may consider to create services for each business requirement.
-The core implementation can be further move to a separate folder 'core' where you can define services which contains internal logic to access data or perform other operations.
-Following example can help you to understand how you can implement business logic for a store application.
+For business logic implementation, you may consider creating services for each business requirement.
+The core implementation can be further moved to a separate folder 'core' where you can define services which contain internal logic to access data or perform other operations.
+The following example can help you to understand how you can implement business logic for a store application:

 ```markdown
 +-- services